apache/incubator-resilientdb/README.md

 # Build and Deploy ResilientDB

-For the convenience of ARI reviewers, we provide a pre-configured AWS host machine with the following public IP address (**To save fundings, we have turned this instance off, please contact us through the ARI Comments to turn it on.**):
+For the convenience of ARI reviewers, we provide a pre-configured AWS host machine with the following public IP address (**To save fundings, we have turned this instance off, please contact us (dakang@ucdavis.edu) to turn it on.**):

 ```bash
 18.215.156.88